Olga Tokarczuk, Peter Handke win Nobel Literature Prizes for 2018, 2019 | DW | 10.10.2019

 Austrian writer Handke was honored for this year's award "for an influential work that with linguistic ingenuity has explored the periphery and the specificity of human experience."

-The awarding of the 2018 prize had been delayed by a year after a sexual assault scandal and allegations of corruption rocked the Academy.
+The awarding of the 2018 prize was delayed by a year after a sexual assault scandal and allegations of corruption rocked the Academy.

 The prize comes with a 9-million kronor (€829,500; $918,000) cash award as well as a gold medal and diploma.